cor3ntin/wg21-1/deducing-this.md

 This paper proposes a new way of declaring a member function that will allow for deducing the type and value category of the class instance parameter, while still being invokable as a member function.

-We propose allowing the naming of the first parameter of a cv/ref-unqualified member function `this`, which shall be of reference type.
+We propose allowing the naming of the first parameter of a member function `this` with the following restrictions:

+ - The member function shall not have any *cv*- or ref-qualifiers
+ - The member function shall not be `static`
+ - The type of the `this` parameter shall be either:
+	 - a reference to possibly *cv*-qualified function template parameter
+	 - a reference to possibly *cv*-qualified _injected-class-name_

 The `this` parameter will bind to the implicit object argument, as if it were passed as the first argument to a non-member function with the same signature.

 ```
 struct X {
+    void foo(X& this);

     template <typename This>
-    void foo(This&& this, int i);
+    void bar(This&& this, int i);
 };

-// X::foo is a member function taking one argument of type int
+// X::foo is member function taking no arguments, X::bar takes one
+// argument of type int
 X x;
-x.foo(0);
+x.foo();
+x.bar(0);

-// and is deduced as if the call were to this non-member function
+// These behave as if the call were to thes non-member functions
+void foo(X& obj);

 template <typename This>
-void foo(This&& obj, int i);
+void bar(This&& obj, int i);
+foo(x);
-foo(x, 0);
+bar(x, 0);
 ```

 The usual template deduction rules apply to the `this` parameter.
 While the naming of the parameter `this` is significant, the naming of the template type parameter as `This` is not.
 It is used throughout merely a suggested convention.